The 19-mile Pemaquid River starts at Tobias Pond in Waldoboro (Latitude: 44.134167 N Longitude: 69.439444 W) and ends at Johns Bay in Bristol.

 - Pemaquid Beach (salt water) – view map

 The lower Pemaquid River, where its freshwater meets the saltwater, provides habitat for shellfish that may be harvested subject to state regulations.
-For information about shellfishing in the Pemaquid River, contact the Maine Department of Marine Resources:
+For information about shellfishing in the Pemaquid River, see the Maine Department of Marine Resources website resource on Shellfish Sanitation and Management.

 Each spring, adult alewives initiate a migration that starts in the open ocean and brings them to Maine’s freshwater spawning grounds, including the Pemaquid River and its upriver ponds.
 After breeding in the ponds, alewives head back to the marine environment.
 Newly hatched fish spend up to several months in their freshwater nurseries before heading to the ocean.
 After three or four years, they return to their natal waters and repeat the cycle.